fredderf204/ARMTemplates/README.md

 # ARM Templates
-This is a collection of demo Azure Resource Manager Templates that I am working on.
+This is a collection of demo Azure Resource Manager Templates that I am working on :sweat_smile:

 ## Index